 Why I love this meet cute: I get the sense that the people around Danielle and Henry can’t keep up with them.
 But when they meet each other they’re able to wield their wit and challenge one another intellectually.

-A similar meet cute in a book: A Wicked Kind of Husband by Mia Vincy has it all: witty banter, more than one “first” meeting, and mistaken identity.
+A similar meet cute in a book: Tempest by Beverly Jenkins has it all: witty banter, an outspoken heroine, and mistaken identity.